 - Severe hypolactasia can be differentiated from mild hypolactasia

 Lactose intolerance (hypolactasia) results in inability to digest lactose, the predominant sugar of milk.
 This inability results from a shortage of the lactase enzyme, which is produced in the small intestine.
 Lactase breaks down milk sugar (lactose) into simpler forms (glucose and galactose), which can then be absorbed into the bloodstream.

 Lactase activity begins to decrease after weaning.
-One-third of the adult population worldwide retains the ability to digest lactose.
-It is estimated that approx. 15-20% of Western and Northern Europeans, and 90% of Asian, African and native Americans suffer from lactose intolerance.
+Only one-third of the adult population worldwide retains the ability to digest lactose.
 Often the symptoms remain undiagnosed, and, thus lactose intolerance may not be treated for years.